-Controlled demo proof
+Controlled rehearsal proof

 Core proof line

-Controlled proof
+Controlled rehearsal proof

 Operating boundary